TeachBooks/learn-python/book/08/intro.md

 - [Exercises](#Exercises)
 - [References and used resources](#References-and-used-resources) -->

-This chapter is focused on software testing with Python---it focuses on a number of different topics to help you identify and fix errors.
-Incorporating the concepts in this chapter into your own coding practice will help you fix problems in the future, especially as you work on larger projects with multiple people.
+This chapter focuses on a number of different topics to help you identify and fix _errors,_ which are an essential component of _software testing._ Incorporating the concepts in this chapter into your own coding practice will help you fix problems in the future, especially as you work on larger projects with multiple people.

 **Why should we learn about software testing?**